-Net taxable income is taxed at the federal level using graduated personal rates ranging from 15 percent to 33 percent and income thresholds, which apply both for residents and non-residents.
-For the 2020 calendar year, the maximum federal tax rate is currently 33 percent on income earned over 214,368 Canadian dollars (CAD).
+Net taxable income is taxed at the federal level using graduated personal rates ranging from 15 percent to 33 percent based on income thresholds, with the same rates and thresholds applying to residents and non-residents.
+For the 2021 calendar year, the maximum federal tax rate is currently 33 percent on income earned over 216,511 Canadian dollars (CAD).

 The provinces (except Québec) and territories use the same taxable income calculated for federal tax purposes but apply their own tax rates and tax brackets to that income figure.
 The provinces and territories also set their own non-refundable and refundable tax credits.
 Currently, the provincial and territorial personal tax rates range from 11.50 percent (Nunavut) to 25.75 percent (Québec).
 In addition, two of the provinces (Ontario and Prince Edward Island) apply surtaxes, depending on the taxable income subject to provincial income tax.
 The maximum combined federal and provincial rates range from a low of 44.50 percent for Nunavut to a high of 54.00 percent for Nova Scotia.